stephenslab/mashr/README.md

 workaround for this linking issue is to remove `#include <RcppGSL.h>` from `RcppExports.cpp`, and move any RcppGSL-related function definitions to `extreme_deconvolution.cpp`.
-For an example of what this looks like, see commit xxx.
+For an example of what this looks like, see commit 4a41f14.

 [mashr-pkg-for-paper]: http://github.com/stephenslab/mashr-paper
 [cran-docs]: https://cran.r-project.org/manuals.html